lhorie/wu-template/README.md

 ?>
 ```

 `macro` hooks are meant to allow you to insert arbitrary PHP code at arbitrary points in the DOM.
-To make DOM traversal more manageable, macros run after collection bindings have been expanded to PHP flow control code, but before scalar bindings have been expanded into PHP echo statement.
 PHP tags can be inserted by creating DOMCdataSection nodes.

 Note that modifying elements up on the DOM tree from the parameter element yields undefined behavior (and it breaks macro users' expectations, so just don't do it).